 - Using better image formats – Formats like WebP or Avif use much less data than JPG or PNG.

 An option to implement the above automatically is Imagify.
-It’s a companion plugin to the WP Rocket and can compress images in bulk and convert them to WebP.
+It’s a companion plugin to WP Rocket and can compress images in bulk and convert them to WebP.

 2.6 Use a CDN